pka/qgpkg/owc_geopackage_extension.md

 ## Introduction

 The main goal of the extension is to store context and styling of a mapping project as part of a GeoPackage file containing the data it refers to.
 The extension aims at similar use cases as presented in [The USGS GeoPackage Styling Experiment in Testbed 12](http://docs.opengeospatial.org/per/16-037.html), however the approach is a bit different.

 Approach: Table owc_context stores one or multiple OWS Context files that defines a set of layers on a set of data tables using certain styles.
+Each layer is encoded in an `ows:entry` element; each style is encoded **whithin** the layer, as a `ows:offering`, in the `owc:styleSet` element.
 Any data table or style can be referenced by a layer in an OWS Context multiple times.
 Table owc_style  defines which styles are available.
 Resources from owc_resources can be referenced from metadata, styles or context, to enable inclusion of images, pdf, fonts etc.

 [OWS Context](http://www.owscontext.org/) 1.0 defines the capability to reference layers from OWS services and certain filetypes (gml/kml).
 In this extension we introduce the capability in OWS context to reference tables local to the Geopackage.